hiltmon/Gist.tmbundle/README.markdown

 * **Add File to Gist:** Brings up a list of your gists and enables you to add the current file to the gist you choose.
 * **Create Public Gist:** Creates a new public gist containing the current file's contents.
 Leaves the URL of the new gist on the clipboard.
 * **Create Private Gist:** Creates a new private to you only gist containing the current file's contents.
 Leaves the URL of the new gist on the clipboard.
 * **Gist from Selection:** Creates a new *public* gist with the contents of the selection, leaving the URL of the new gist on the clipboard. **Note** that these gists are not cached as they have no file names.
+It also assumes the language for the file extension the selection comes from (if the file is saved).

 Some limitations to be aware of: